ghc/ghc/docs/users_guide/separate_compilation.rst

     existing ``.o`` file in place, if it can be determined that the module does not need to be recompiled.

+    This flag implies :ghc-flag:`-fforce-relink`.

+.. ghc-flag:: -fforce-relink
+    :shortdesc: Turn off relinking checking.
+    :type: dynamic
+    :reverse: -fno-force-relink
+    :category: recompilation

+    :since: 9.10.1

+    Turn off relinking checking (which is on by default).
+Normally in ``--make`` mode we try to avoid linking if we can determine that linking is not required.

+    This can be useful if there is a bug in the relinking checking but you don't want to use the much bigger hammer provided by :ghc-flag:`-fforce-recomp`.

 .. ghc-flag:: -fignore-optim-changes
     :shortdesc: Do not recompile modules just to match changes to optimisation flags.
 This is especially useful for avoiding